aeriaframework/docs/aeria-ui/components/aeria-crud.md

 # aeria-crud

+## Introduction

 This components renders all necessary CRUD widgets (table, action buttons, filter button, search bar) to be used as a standalone view or inside a panel.

 The following [`Description`](/backend/description) properties takes effect on how this component is rendered: